 He quit Germany in 2016 during the European Migrant Crisis, and now lives in Poland.

-Disoccidented (2018) is Alfie Shoyger’s first poetry collection, available to buy on Amazon.
+Disoccidented (2018) is Alfie Shoyger’s first poetry collection.
 It is largely intended as an autobiography in verse, and works best if you read the poems in the order they appear in the book.

 Hate Speech and Thoughtcrime is his proposed second collection, a work in progress.